 You can also visit farms for produce in season.
-Buy peaches at Dry Creek Peach & Produce in the Dry Creek Valley, apples and pumpkins at Gabriel Farm in Sebastopol, and just about anything at Sonoma’s Oak Hill Farm, Petaluma’s Green String Farm, or Windsor’s Farm Stand at Tierra.
+Buy peaches at Dry Creek Peach & Produce in the Dry Creek Valley, apples and pumpkins at Gabriel Farm in Sebastopol, and just about anything at Sonoma's Oak Hill Farm, Petaluma's Green String Farm, or Windsor's Tierra Vegetables.

 There are many, many more farm adventures awaiting you in Sonoma County.
 Have fun — and bon appétit!

 Written by Sonoma County Insider Suzie Rodriguez